 Once the glue has dried and all the mirror bits are secure, tie the twine to the dowel rod or curtain pole and adjust the spacing between them for best effect.
 When your mirror drape is hung, the slightest movement will make the mirrors shimmer and glitter!
 Bollywood magic at its best!

 The key to throwing a good party, no matter what the theme, is to plan ahead and plan well.
 That way, on the day, you too will have a great time as you watch your guests enjoy themselves.
 They will, needless to say, love your party and love you even more.
-Now that's something I wouldn't mind working hard for!
+Now that's something we wouldn't mind working hard for!